IMPORTANT NOTICE – Please Read

-Last Update: December 2012
+Last Update: January 2015

-Site DescriptionThe William Dick Lagoons site, located in Chester County, Pennsylvania, is a 4 ½ acre site.
-It included three unlined lagoons which were used for waste disposal from the late 1950s to 1970.
+Site DescriptionThe William Dick Lagoons site, located in West Caln Township, Chester County, Pennsylvania, is a 4 ½ acre site.
+It includes three unlined lagoons which were used for waste disposal from the late 1950s to 1970.
 Chemical Leaman Tank Lines, Inc. (CLTL) cleaned petroleum products, latexes, and resins from its tank trailers, and dumped the final rinse water, and possibly residual chemical product, into the lagoons.
 The lagoons, about two acres in total area, contained more than four million gallons of wastewater over the years.
 The lagoons were not adequately diked, and two were breached in 1970, releasing about 300,000 gallons into a small tributary.
-Site soils are contaminated and are moderately permeable, resulting in the contamination of groundwater.
+Site soils were contaminated and are moderately permeable, resulting in the contamination of groundwater.
 In 1971, a cleanup was conducted by Chemical Leaman, under an agreement with the Pennsylvania Department of Health.
 Chemical Leaman collected samples from the materials in the lagoons, sprayed the liquid that remained over the adjacent land surface, and filled the remaining lagoon pits with soil.
 The filled areas were then vegetated.
 In 1987, the EPA sampled private wells and springs used by local residents and found several to be contaminated with trichloroethylene (TCE).
 Chemical Leaman subsequently agreed to provide carbon filters to the affected homes.
 The aquifer is the source of water for private wells serving approximately 1,400 people within three miles of the site.
 Numerous residential wells surround the site.
 The nearby Birch Run creek discharges to a water supply reservoir approximately three miles downstream of the site.
 This reservoir is used as a source of water for more than 15,000 residents of the city of Coatesville.
 A campground and a trailer park are located within one mile of the site.

 - The site is being addressed through federal and potentially responsible parties' actions.

 - Our country's most serious, uncontrolled, or abandoned hazardous waste sites can be cleaned using federal money.
 To be eligible for federal cleanup money, a site must be put on the National Priorities List.
 This site was proposed to the list on January 22, 1987 and formally added to the list on July 22, 1987.

 Contaminant descriptions and risk factors are available from the Agency for Toxic Substances and Disease Registry, an arm of the CDC.

 In 1987, EPA signed a consent order with Chemical Leaman Tank Lines (CLTL) that required the installation of a fence around the former lagoon area to prevent direct contact with the contamination remaining in the lagoons.
-The order also required periodic sampling of home wells near the site and required the installation of carbon filters, if home wells were found to be affected by site contaminants.
+The order also required periodic sampling of home wells near the site and required the installation of carbon filters if home wells were found to be affected by site contaminants.
 A total of 136 home wells were monitored and carbon filters were installed on 16 home wells.
 This action prevented any immediate threat from exposure to the remaining contamination at the site.

 1. Water Line Extension - CLTL agreed to pay $1.6 million to EPA to construct an extension of the public water supply.
 This extension provides public water to affected and potentially affected residents near the site.
 The construction of the water line began in April 1998 and was completed in May 1999.
-Approximately 115 homes near the Site have been connected to the public water supply.
+115 homes near the Site have been connected to the public water supply.